Type 1 and type 2 diabetes are lifelong conditions that can affect every part of an individual’s life.

 Type 1 diabetes

-- Represents 10 to 15 per cent of all cases of diabetes and is increasing each year
+- Represents 9 percent of all cases of diabetes and is increasing each year

 - Occurs when the cells of the pancreas are destroyed by the body’s immune system, meaning that the body is unable to produce any insulin